- 1920s - 1930s Approximate date based on publications (Creation)

 Folder titled ‘Dynasty XVIII T.IV A.III Amarna excluding Ay’.
-Folder contains several envelopes listed below containing material relating to the 18th Dynasty.
+The folder contains several envelopes, listed below, with material relating to the 18th Dynasty.

-Notes, drafts and copies of inscriptions relating to Amenhotep III including on his wife Queen Tyi (also spelled Tiy or Tiye), father Tuthmosis IV, and daughters.
+Notes, drafts and copies of inscriptions relating to Amenhotep III, including on his wife Queen Tyi [Tiy; Tiye], father Tuthmosis IV, and daughters.

 Notes on Amenhotep IV [or Akhenaton], Nefertiti, Semenkhkare, Yuya, tombs at El Amarna and history of the 18th Dynasty.

--Notes on botanical specimens found in tomb and letter from Royal Botanic Gardens Kew on the analysis of a piece of wood from the shrine of Tutankhamun, 3rd July 1925
+- Notes on botanical specimens found in the tomb and letter from Royal Botanic Gardens Kew on the analysis of a piece of wood from the shrine of Tutankhamun, 3rd July 1925

-Notes, sketches, sketch plans of tomb, copies of inscriptions from Tomb 23 of Ay (TopBib i.550).
+Notes, sketches, sketch plans of the tomb, copies of inscriptions from KV23 of Ay (TopBib i.550).

 Handwritten and typed drafts, notes and copies of inscriptions relating to Tiy, Ay, Tutankhamun, Amenhotep III, and their relationship to one another.
 Includes typed drafts titled ‘The problem of Ay and his Queen Tyi’.